-- assumptions) arrangement may be considered when concluding an Implementation Agreement; - Where you are responsible for delivery, an Asset Protection Agreement is used and you should transfer design construction risks to your Contractors, or manage those risks yourself where you cannot transfer them; - Where we are delivering under a Development Services Agreement or an Implementation Agreement, we will assume any risks in the contracts with our own Contractors; - Your liability for breach and negligence is capped at an appropriate level; - Our liability for contractual breach and negligence is capped at the level of the value of the Works and/or Services being provided - Liability for death, personal injury and fraud is uncapped for us both, in accordance with the law: - We are entitled to charge: - Costs reasonably and properly incurred by us (or a fixed amount if an Implementation Agreement (Fixed Price) is used subject to any agreed assumptions); - A Network Rail Fee to contribute towards funding normal contractual liabilities: - An Industry Risk Fee to contribute towards funding generic rail industry risks; and - Additional Expense to be incurred in connection with incremental maintenance and operational costs, etc. arising from the project in excess of £50,000 per annum; - Liquidated Damages, we will seek to agree an acceptable and deliverable programme with you and have resources and processes in place to manage this programme.
+- Where you are responsible for delivery, an Asset Protection Agreement is used and you should transfer design construction risks to your Contractors, or manage those risks yourself where you cannot transfer them; - Where we are delivering under a Development Services Agreement or an Implementation Agreement, we will assume any risks in the contracts with our own Contractors; - Your liability for breach and negligence is capped at an appropriate level; - Our liability for contractual breach and negligence is capped at the level of the value of the Works and/or Services being provided - Liability for death, personal injury and fraud is uncapped for us both, in accordance with the law; - We are entitled to charge: - Costs reasonably and properly incurred by us (or a fixed amount if an Implementation Agreement (Fixed Price) is used subject to any agreed assumptions); - A Network Rail Fee to contribute towards funding normal contractual liabilities; - An Industry Risk Fee to contribute towards funding generic rail industry risks; and - Additional Expense to be incurred in connection with incremental maintenance and operational costs, etc. arising from the project in excess of £50,000 per annum; - Liquidated Damages, we will seek to agree an acceptable and deliverable programme with you and have resources and processes in place to manage this programme.
 However, slippage may still occur, with potential "knock-on" losses to you.
 Where you can demonstrate at the time the agreement is being negotiated that a genuine loss would result from a delay caused by us.
 We may agree to include liquidated damages in the agreement.
 These would reflect a pre-estimate of your loss, agreed by the us both acting reasonably and stated in the Agreement.
-In the event of a delay to the programme caused by us, then we would pay the agreed amount of liquidated damages to you.
-Then we would also agree the date from which liquidated damages would be payable and this would normally reflect the date at which you start to incur the loss. - Relief Events These are events where you are entitled to relief from costs and liabilities as the risks involved are outside your control.
+In the event of a delay to the programme caused by us, then we would pay the agreed amount of liquidated damages would be payable and this would normally reflect the date at which you start to incur the loss. - Relief Events These are events where you are entitled to relief from costs and liabilities as the risks involved are outside your control.
 These are risks specific to the rail industry and include operational emergencies and safety critical events as well as changes in law specific to the Railway, directions of competent authorities such as the ORR, cancelled possessions and changes in our Network Licence requirements which affect your project.
 (See Section 4 for more information).